Validation and Constraints

 prob = OptimizationProblem(

-config, sows, ElevationPolicy, calculate_metrics,
+config, scenarios, ElevationPolicy, calculate_metrics,

 [minimize(:expected_cost), minimize(:worst_case)];